-When you’re moving a website to a new domain or restructuring your website to make the urls more SEO friendly, the chances are you’re going to want anyone that has bookmarked your site, or any links from other sites to your site to still work properly.
-Without the redirect those links will go to a dead space and you could lose valuable traffic.
+When you’re moving a website to a new domain or restructuring your website to make the URLs more SEO friendly, the chances are you’re going to want anyone that has bookmarked your site, or any links from other sites to your site to still work properly.
+Without the redirect, those links will go to dead space and you could lose valuable traffic.

 When To use 301s

 While 301s are great, you should use them with caution.
-It’s far easier to spend time structuring your sites urls correctly in the first place rather than having to rely on 301 redirects later on down the line.
-My first ever blog was a mess of 301 redirects purely because I didn’t think through my url structure the first time round, then continued to change things around on the site.
+It’s far easier to spend time structuring your site URLs correctly in the first place rather than having to rely on 301 redirects later on down the line.
+My first ever blog was a mess of 301 redirects purely because I didn’t think through my URL structure the first time around, then continued to change things around on the site.

-Sometimes changing your urls is unavoidable, for example if you need to change domain entirely.
+Sometimes changing your URLs is unavoidable, for example, if you need to change your domain entirely.
 If that’s the case, don’t worry.
-So long as you implement your 301s properly everything should keep working just fine, but you might want to include a visible notice that your sites domain has changed asking users to re-bookmark the site if they’re using a bookmark.
+So long as you implement your 301s properly everything should keep working just fine, but you might want to include a visible notice that your site’s domain has changed asking users to re-bookmark the site if they’re using a bookmark.